 If you are interested in ways to save and pay for college, come back soon as we are creating an entire series on saving for college.
 Lastly, if you are saving for college, you should have a strategy in place to maximize your money and resources.
 Feel free to schedule a free discovery call with one of our fiduciary financial advisors today!

-Shanna Due, AFC® is a fee-only financial planner based in Williamsburg, Virginia, and works with clients across the country.
-She uses her Master’s degree from the University of Northern Colorado, her certifications, and two decades of experience to help professionals in their 30s and 40s achieve their financial goals by aligning their capital with their values.
+Shanna Due, AFC® is a fee-only financial planner based in Williamsburg, Virginia.
+She uses her Master’s degree from the University of Northern Colorado, her certifications, and two decades of experience to help professionals in their 30s and 40s achieve their financial goals.
 She does this through goal-oriented savings and investing, reducing taxes, planning for retirement, and mitigating risk.
 To find out how she and the team of District Capital Management can help you schedule a free discovery call.